 - How does your farm accept payment?

-- Would you be willing to negotiate an alternate arrangement to standard practices?
+- Would you be willing to negotiate an alternative arrangement to standard practices?

 - What products do you grow and in what volume?

-http://education.state.nj.us/directory/ : Use this listing to find schools close to your farm.
+Click here to see a listing of schools close to your farm.

 Growing Fresh Produce for School Nutrition Programs Video